kevinevans1/90DaysOfDevOps/2024/day71.md

 ```

 ### Conclusion:
- In the aboove deployment, we utilized Bicep, a domain-specific language for Azure Resource Manager templates, to orchestrate the creation of an Azure Kubernetes Cluster (AKS).
+ In the above deployment, we utilized Bicep, a domain-specific language for Azure Resource Manager templates, to orchestrate the creation of an Azure Kubernetes Cluster (AKS).
 Leveraging the power of Bicep, we defined and deployed the necessary resources in a concise and efficient manner.

 Following the deployment, we successfully established a connection to the created AKS using the command-line interface (CLI) provided by Azure.
 Through the CLI commands, we accessed and interacted with the AKS, enabling seamless management and utilization of the Kubernetes cluster for our intended purposes.
 This process allowed us to efficiently harness the capabilities of AKS while benefiting from the flexibility and convenience offered by command-line access and control.